In-Context Learning Dynamics with Random Binary Sequences: Algorithmic and Subjective Randomness

-Following previous work \citep{griffiths_algorithmic_2003, griffiths_subjective_2018}, here we define subjective randomness of a sequence as the ratio of likelihood of that sequence under a random versus non-random model, i.e., $\randomness(x) = \log P(x | \random) \ - \ \log P(x | \nonrandom)$.
-The likelihood given a truly random Bernoulli process will be $p(x|\random) = 2^{-|x|}$, since each of $2^{|x|}$ binary sequences of length $|x|$ has equal probability.
-The non-random likelihood $p(x|\nonrandom) = 2^{-K(x)}$ denotes the probability of the minimal description length program that generates $x$, equivalent to Bayesian model selection: $P(x | \nonrandom) = \max_{h \in \mathcal{H}} p(x | h) \ p(h)$.
+As in \citet{griffiths_algorithmic_2003, griffiths_subjective_2018}, we define subjective randomness of a sequence as the ratio of likelihood of that sequence under a random versus non-random model, i.e., $\randomness(x) = \log P(x | \random) \ - \ \log P(x | \nonrandom)$.
+The likelihood given a truly random Bernoulli process is $p(x|\random) = 2^{-|x|}$, since each of $2^{|x|}$ binary sequences of length $|x|$ has equal probability.
+The non-random likelihood $p(x|\nonrandom) = 2^{-K(x)}$ is the probability of the minimal description length program that generates $x$, equivalent to Bayesian model selection: $P(x | \nonrandom) = \max_{h \in \mathcal{H}} p(x | h) \ p(h)$.
+See App.~\ref{appendix:randomness-background} for more background.
 In theory, the space $\mathcal{H}$ of non-random models encompasses every possible computation; in this work, we study a small subset of this space that includes formal languages and probabilistic models inspired by psychological models of human concept learning and subjective randomness \citep{griffiths_subjective_2018, nickerson2002production, hahn2009perceptions}.
-For further background, see Appendix~\ref{appendix:randomness-background}.
+Specifically, we consider Bernoulli processes, regular languages, Markov chains, and a simple memory-constrained probabilistic model as candidates for $\mathcal{H}$.